 If you are out when the enforcement agents call, they will leave details for you to contact them.
 You should contact them straightaway to avoid further action being taken.

 If you cannot agree on a payment arrangement and do not have enough goods to meet the debt, a report is sent to the council who will decide what further action to take.

 Controlled Goods Agreement

 This is an agreement which allows you to keep the goods listed by the enforcement agent as long as you keep to the agreed payment arrangement.
 If you fail this arrangement, you will be given 7 days to bring your payments up to date.

 If the enforcement agent has obtained a controlled goods agreement and you fail to keep to your payment arrangement, the enforcement agent will call again and may take away the items listed in the controlled goods agreement

 What goods can be taken?

-The bailiff can only take goods which belong to you.
+The Enforcement Agent can only take goods that belong to you.
 This does not include:

 - fixtures and fittings